 Ready for Sponging

-Working in small sections, I sponged one colour of paint at a time.
-There are 3 colours included in the kit and you can work with them at the same time or sponge them on one at a time.
+Working in small sections, I sponged one color of paint at a time.
+There are 3 colors included in the kit and you can work with them at the same time or sponge them on one at a time.

 I practiced a bit on the paper plate before starting on the actual counter.
 The only tricky part is to keep it even as you go along.
 As in if you’re going to dab that much over here, you also need to dab that much over there.

 (A close up of our finished counter – ignore that bright spot, that is just a reflection)

+There is no need to sand the counter again before the second coat.
 Then we removed the Painters Tape and walked away.
 We left the counter alone for a few days, but Giani says you can use the counters in 24 hours.

 What do you think?
 One of the great things about using this product is that every counter top will look different.
 Yours will look different than mine, because two different people are doing the sponging.

-Giani has several different kits with a variety of colours.
+Giani has several different kits with a variety of colors.
 We wanted ours to have the dark background but you can choose the kit with a light background if that is what you would like.
-And here is the finished kitchen….

 The Finished Kitchen

 We were really happy with the way it turned out.

-We were so glad to get this project done; it didn’t take long and it completely transformed the kitchen.
+We were so glad to get this countertop coating project done; it didn’t take long and it completely transformed the kitchen.
 And I even like the curved counter top now!

 So if you have a house that needs a little updating when it comes to the counter top, think about trying this instead of going to the expense of installing new counter tops.

-Interested in our other home renovation projects?
+Interested in our other home renovation projects for homeowners?